Complication rate

 Egg donation is the process by which a woman donates eggs to enable another woman to conceive as part of an assisted reproduction treatment or for biomedical research.
 For assisted reproduction purposes, egg donation typically involves in vitro fertilization technology, with the eggs being fertilized in the laboratory; more rarely, unfertilized eggs may be frozen and stored for later use.

-Average recovery for Donor Egg IVF is 0 days.
+Verify on the issuer's register →Average recovery for Donor Egg IVF is 0 days.
 Individual recovery varies — always follow your surgeon’s specific guidance.

 Immediate